Adults Living with SMA, Transport, Leisure & Holidays

 Other Assistance

-If you won’t be able to access a toilet during a flight and need to use a device such as a uribag, you’ll need to let the airline know in advance which device it will be.
-This is because there may be issues with the safe disposal of the contents from certain toileting devices.
-The airline will try and assist with privacy while you’re using a toileting device – for example, by holding up a blanket.
+If you cannot access a toilet during a flight and need to use a device, like a uribag, you must inform the airline in advance.
+You will need to let them know the name of the device.
+This is because there may be issues with the safe disposal of the contents from some toileting devices.
+The airline will try and assist with privacy while you are using a toileting device – for example, by holding up a blanket.

 If you need supportive seating, you can talk to the airline’s customer services before you travel to make sure that it’s compatible with the airplane seats and seatbelts.